mackey123/The-Scottish-Highlands2/README.md

 iv.
 Repeated the same process for the three languages.

-- I would browse through the site on the three diffrent types of view port to ensure it worked well.
+- I would browse through the site on the three different types of view port to ensure it worked well.

 i.
-I would browse through all of the site on the mobile and table.
+I would browse through all of the site on the mobile and tablet viewports.

 ii.
 I check all the links to make sure they worked correctly, I looked at the text content to make sure it came out the way intended.